 Records shall be retained by the Contractor in accordance with the Limitation of Actions Act 1974 (Qld), for actions associated with personal injury (plus as long as required for any claims to be resolved).
-Records shall be provided to the Administrator at the end of each month and at other times upon request by the Administrator.
+Records, including the photographic and/or video evidence, shall be provided to the Administrator at the end of each month and at other times upon request by the Administrator.
 Where requested by the Administrator, records shall be provided in a timely manner.